 How Did A Group of Value Investors Find Momentum?

-- Screen for Momentum Quality: We seek high-quality momentum action that is less dependent on large return gaps.
+Screen for Momentum Quality: We seek high-quality momentum action less dependent on large return gaps.
 (Top 50 stocks)

-- Investment with Conviction: We seek to invest in a concentrated portfolio of stocks with the highest quality momentum.
-This form of investing requires disciplined commitment, as well as a willingness to deviate from standard benchmarks.
+Investment with Conviction: We seek to invest in a concentrated portfolio of stocks with the highest quality momentum.
+This form of investing requires disciplined commitment and a willingness to deviate from standard benchmarks.

 A visual depiction of our process: